 9. You’re Their Therapist

-Because for most clients, the time they spend in the gym with their PT is literally the only time they can vent to someone who is not connected to their outside life.
+Hey, for many clients the hour they spend in the gym is the only hour they can vent to someone who isn’t connected to their work or home life.

-Heck, they might even get a bit emotional about something an a**hole has said to them.
+Heck, they might even get a bit emotional.

-I stopped looking forward to training, and eventually quit.”– Stephanie
+I stopped looking forward to training, and eventually quit.”– Stephanie, USA.

-If venting your anger helps you get a better workout, then you vent!
+If venting your anger helps you get a better workout, so be it.

 There should always be a line.

 10. They Try To Sell You Drugs

 Are we meant to pretend this doesn’t happen?